-The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
+Responsible Conduct of Research-Year 1 The Responsible Conduct of Research (RCR)

+series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
 The course consists of a series of lectures and small-group discussions with faculty members.
 Attendance is mandatory at all sessions.
 During year one, topics include data acquisition, authorship, public policy, rigor, reproducibility, menteeship, goal setting, and resilience.

-The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
+Responsible Conduct of Research-Year 2 The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
 The course consists of a series of lectures and small-group discussions with faculty members.
 Attendance is mandatory at all sessions.
 During year two, topics include research with animal subjects, research misconduct, safe laboratory practices, and conflict resolution.

-The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
+Responsible Conduct of Research-Year 3 The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
 The course consists of a series of lectures and small-group discussions with faculty members.
 Attendance is mandatory at all sessions.
 During year three, topics include peer review, collaborative research, collaboration with industry, authorship, conflicts of interest, rigor, reproducibility, and motivation.

-The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
+Responsible Conduct of Research-Year 4 The Responsible Conduct of Research (RCR) series of courses combine the National Institutes of Health curriculum for RCR education for predoctoral trainees with topics promoting personal and professional development for graduate students.
 The course consists of a series of lectures and small-group discussions with faculty members.
 Attendance is mandatory at all sessions.
 During year four, topics include research with human subjects, the Scientist as integral part of society, tools for completing the dissertation, and a review of the requirements for graduation with the PhD degree.